Jul 07, 2016 08:21 PM

 How UofL measures our progress in sustainability and how we compare to other institutions.

-The primary tool used by the Sustainability Council to measure our progress is the STARS (Sustainability Tracking, Assessment & Rating System) framework developed by AASHE (the Association for the Advancement of Sustainability in Higher Education).
+The primary tool used by the University of Louisville to measure our progress in sustainability is the STARS (Sustainability Tracking, Assessment & Rating System) framework developed by AASHE (the Association for the Advancement of Sustainability in Higher Education).
 As a Charter Participant in STARS, UofL was the first school in the

 As part of our university-wide strategic plan, UofL seeks to progressively improve our overall STARS rating and our score across all sections of the framework.
 We are staying true to that goal.